 “This [course] broadened my perspective on the way I view the world and myself in general.
 It was definitely a life changing experience.” — anonymous

-Without tests, quizzes, research papers, essays, or presentations, we will immerse ourselves in the beautiful 720-year-old northern city of Chiang Mai, work with local organizations, make a difference in the community, tour local craft factories, visit Buddhist temples and Hill Tribe villages, shop at local indoor and outdoor markets, eat scrumptious Thai food in its homeland, visit an elephant sanctuary with a big veg buffet lunch, learn about Thai culture and ourselves, and who knows what else, then reflect on our experiences together while there, and return transformed from an amazing adventure with great stories and photos, intriguing insights, new friends, a stronger resume, and a sense of meaning and accomplishment.
+Without tests, quizzes, research papers, essays, or presentations, we will immerse ourselves in the beautiful 720-year-old northern city of Chiang Mai, work with local organizations, make a difference in the community, tour local craft factories, visit Buddhist temples and Hill Tribe villages, shop at local indoor and outdoor markets, eat scrumptious Thai food in its homeland, visit an elephant sanctuary with a big veg buffet lunch, learn about Thai culture and ourselves, and who knows what else, then reflect on our experiences together while there, and return transformed from an amazing adventure with great stories and photos, intriguing insights, new friends, a stronger resume, more confidence, and a sense of meaning and accomplishment.

 There will be a minimum of twelve and a maximum of sixteen students.
 We will have a pre-departure group meeting at SJSU for enrolled students during the Spring semester, so we can all meet each other and discuss our upcoming exciting adventure.HoT will be totally EPIC (Exciting Possibilities In Chiangmai)!

 “Travel truly is worth any expense and being in Thailand has taught me more about its way of life than any book ever could.” — Ryan E.